 --

-The Family Catalog: Family recorded seven albums between 1968 and 1973; the first two titles were originally issued in the United States by Reprise Records, and the following five were issued in the U.S. by United Artists Records.
+The Family Catalog: Family recorded seven albums between 1968 and 1973; the first two titles were originally issued in the United States by Reprise Records, and the following five were issued in the U.S. by United Artists Records, though not in chronological order.
+Fearless was the first Family LP released by United Artists Records in America, and their two 1970 releases came out in America after that.
 In the United Kingdom, every album was issued on Reprise Records except for It's Only a Movie, released in the U.K. on Raft Records.

 The compact disc reissues are less straightforward.
 The rights to the group's 1968 and 1969 recordings are owned by Dukeslodge Enterprises, the production company run by their original manager, John Gilbert (son of filmmaker Lewis Gilbert, who directed Michael Caine in Alfie).
+Gilbert licensed the master tapes for both LPs to Reprise Records for release.
 When Family replaced Gilbert with Tony Gourvish and formed their own production company, they were able to get control of subsequent recordings.
 As a result, the group's first two albums, Music In a Doll's House and Family Entertainment, have been reissued on CD on labels different from those that re-issued the group's albums from the 1970s; the rights to the latter LPs are now owned by the production company of Roger Chapman.
 The recordings from 1968 and 1969 released separately as singles are rare, while separate single releases from the 1970s have been issued on the 1992 compilation As & Bs, and then later as bonus tracks on the original albums.
 In each case, Family's titles have passed from label to label in the compact disc age, and it would be foolhardy for me to comprehensively document each reissue.

 To the best of my knowledge, Music In a Doll's House and Family Entertainment haven't been available in the United States since they were originally released on vinyl in the 1960s.
-The remaining five LPs were available in the U.S. from 1998 to 2003 on the Castle Music label, and they were subsequently reissued by Mystic Records in Great Britain and made available in the U.S. As of 2015, I have no idea what labels offer which albums.
+The remaining five LPs were available in the U.S. from 1998 to 2003 on the Castle Music label, and they were subsequently reissued by Mystic Records in Great Britain and made available in the U.S. As of 2024, I have no idea what labels offer the first two albums.
+Esoteric Recordings in the U.K., part of the Cherry Red Records group, released expanded editions of the latter five LPs in 2022 and 2023.
 While it's hard to find any Family titles in American record stores these days - indeed, it's hard to find record stores in America or anywhere in the digital-download age - compact-disc editions of all of their albums can be found on Internet record retail sites and also on Amazon.com, with a little persistence.
 All seven British vinyl editions (some American vinyl editions differ in song selection from their British counterparts) can be found sporadically on the 'Net or in independent record stores.

 These reviews include neither the 1971 greatest-hits compilation Old Songs New Songs (which features remixed versions of some of their earlier songs) nor post-1973 releases such as posthumous greatest-hits compilations and radio concert albums.
 They also do not include As & Bs, as most of the songs from that album surfaced on the Castle Music CDs as bonus tracks.
 As I have already done with the first Family single, I account for the rare early singles that have fallen through the cracks, in subsequent commentary.
 I have tried to be as comprehensive as possible with regards to Family's discography in constructing this page, and I apologize if I have not accounted for everything.